rediscookbook/rediscookbook/recipes/store_ruby_objects/recipe.md

     >> redis.get "event:42:name"
     => "Redis Meetup"

-And the same example, but this time generating a unique id first:
+And the same example, but this time generating a unique ID first:

     >> id = redis.incr "event"
     => 1